matthewSorensen/pewpew-laserboard/README.md

 # PewPew LaserBoard

-REVISION 5 IS AS OF YET UNTESTED; PROCEED AT YOUR OWN RISK.

 ## What Is It?

 LaserBoard is an open source controller for fiber laser marking systems, based around a Teensy 4.1 MCU board.
 LaserBoard